By Cristina Utti MFA, MA

 Some of the symptoms of long-term use and abuse of Ritalin include:

 - Swelling of the extremities

 Any prescribed medication has its positives and negatives.
-If your child has been diagnosed with ADD or ADHD, get as much information as you can about prescription medication that your doctor may mention or advise for your child to take, and get second and third opinions so you can make informed decisions about your child’s life.
+If your child has been diagnosed with ADD or ADHD, get as much information as you can about prescription medication that your doctor may advise for your child to take, and get second and third opinions so you can make informed decisions about your child’s life.
 If you think that you or someone you love may have an addiction to Ritalin, get professional help as soon as possible.

 Short- & Long-Term Side Effects of Ritalin & Stimulants in Children – Drug-Free World. (n.d.).
 Retrieved February, 2016.

 Sroufe, A. L. (2012, January 28).
 Ritalin Gone Wrong.
 Retrieved February, 2016.